-Lindfield Christian Care Home is very proud to have been providing care for 26 years.
-LCCH is a non profit making organisation established by the three churches in Lindfield village in 1992.
-It is a home with a strong Christian ethos open to all with the aim of providing a homely, caring environment.
+Lindfield Christian Care Home is very proud to have been providing care for 28 years.
+LCCH is a non profit registered charity established by the three churches in Lindfield village in 1992.
+It is a home with a strong Christian ethos, open to all with the aim of providing a homely, caring environment.
 All fees are used for the benefit of the residents, to deliver excellent care, to run the home and maintain the fabric of the building, ensuring a safe and homely environment which is fully compliant with the legal and regulatory requirements.
 The history of LCCH is covered in “The Story of Compton House - A Christian Nursing Home” by Keith Ward available from the Home.

 The Christian ethos of mutual respect and dignity for every individual is at the heart of everything we do.
 Our aim is to provide a warm homely and caring environment, where staff feel valued and we acknowledge and embrace the uniqueness of each resident, whose individual physical, emotional and spiritual well-being needs are met.